 Pediatricians and family doctors alike know that getting parents in for preventive well-care visits can have a big impact on health.
 Yet well-child care attendance rates are often suboptimal, with diminishing attendance over time.
-Currently, only 67.4% of parents are attending the minimum number of well-child visits as required by the American Academy of Pediatrics periodicity schedule.
+According to a recent study of 8 clinics, only 67.4% of parents were attending the minimum number of well-child visits as required by the American Academy of Pediatrics periodicity schedule*.
 According to research by the AAP, by the time a child is 15 months old, well-child care visit rates can be as low as 41%.* In many cases, parents often simply forget when their child needs to be seen next.

 In the first three years, the AAP / Bright Futures periodicity schedule recommends around 15 well-child visits to track growth and development, offer preventative care such as immunizations, and to improve overall health.
 These visits allow pediatricians to identify and manage problems early to avoid hospitalization.
 For example, children with chronic conditions, such as asthma, who miss more than half their recommended well-child visits have up to twice the risk of hospitalization.*

 With the shift to value-based care, pediatric professionals are focusing on quality improvement projects in the following areas:

 - Well-Child Visit Reminders: encourage adherence to well-child schedule

 - Wellness Education: provide pro-active wellness information and links to appropriate community resources

 - Pre-Appointment: send appointment reminders and preparation instructions

 - Chronic Condition Management: identify and track children with special health care needs, sending care plan reminders, ongoing encouragement, and periodic assessment data to expedite intervention